KwiatLab/group-website-jekyll/README.md

 ###Install Ruby and Jekyll

 Jekyll is based on the programming language Ruby, which you must install in order to run Jekyll.
-(Don't worry, you don't need to know how to use Ruby.)
+(You don't need to know how to use Ruby.)
 Once Ruby is installed, you can easily install Jekyll and a few other necessary programs.

 1. Install Ruby using [RubyInstaller](http://rubyinstaller.org/downloads/).
 Install the latest DevKit, available on the [RubyInstaller downloads page](http://rubyinstaller.org/downloads/).
 2. After extracting the DevKit package, use the command prompt (type `cmd` in the Windows search bar) to `cd` to the directory where you extracted it.
 Run the following commands: